 - Wholesale Price Index (WPI)

 The WPI measures the average change in selling prices over time by domestic producers.
 The WPI basket takes into account commodity prices, but the products included vary from one country to another.

-The WPI (Wholesale Price Index) and CPI (Consumer Price Index) measure inflation differently in the short term, but in the long term they both show similar rates of inflation.
+The WPI (Wholesale Price Index) and CPI (Consumer Price Index) measure inflation differently in the short term, but in the long term, they both show similar inflation rates.

 Other indexes that are used to measure inflation are the Producer Price Index (PPI) and the Retail Prices Index (RPI).

 Inflation means that prices are going up, and they’re going up faster than people’s incomes.

 When this happens, the value of a country’s currency falls.
 This makes it harder for people to buy things because they need more money to buy the same things.

 In the long run, high levels of inflation can make the economy slow down or stop growing.
 This happens because people can’t afford to buy things as much and businesses don’t want to invest in things either because they might not be worth anything in the future.